Decrease Your Grocery Bill by Half – Move to Mexico

 Cooking has been one of the more interesting experiences of my living in Mexico, and finally drove me to write a cookbook for those trying to maintain a healthy diet in Mexico (and can’t look at another taco).

-Two resource you can go to for recipes appropriate for Mexico are 1) local English-language library sections in Mexico or 2) old cookbooks in general that you can find in thrift stores back home.
+When looking for recipes to prepare, community cookbooks a great resource.
+Two sources are 1) local English-language library sections in Mexico or 2) old cookbooks in general that you can find in thrift stores back home.

 Many expat communities have had an enterprising and restless retiree who has put together a local cookbook.
-Both are similar in that they are reminiscent of the cookbooks I grew up with in rural Oklahoma compiled by farmers’ co-ops and civic women’s clubs in that they are recipes compiled by local cooks rather than produced by professional publishing houses.
+They are reminiscent of the cookbooks I grew up with in rural Oklahoma compiled by farmers’ co-ops and civic women’s clubs in that they are recipes compiled by local cooks rather than produced by professional publishing houses.

 Locally-compiled cookbooks in the US are often amusing.
 One recipe for Wash Pail Cookies from my ancient Taste of Oklahoma cookbook began with instructions to, “get out your wash pail,” and made 450 cookies.
 Recipes featured Cool Whip and Cheez Whiz as well as how to make clay from dryer lint.
 I’m sure you can find parallel humor in old English-language cookbooks in Mexican libraries.